wapuugotchi/wapuugotchi/docs/index.md

 ![Wapuu in the dashboard](assets/images/wapuugotchi_on_dashboard.png)

-## Pearls
-In the whimsical universe of Wapuugotchi, pearls have emerged as the cherished currency, opening a gateway to a treasure trove of delightful wearables for your beloved Wapuu companions.
-Through daring quests and exciting challenges, users have the opportunity to earn these precious pearls, embarking on thrilling adventures that test their wit, courage, and creativity.
-With each successfully completed quest, gleaming pearls are added to their collection, bringing them one step closer to adorning their digital companions with a dazzling array of costumes, accessories, and enchanting customizations.
-The pursuit of pearls adds an element of excitement and accomplishment to Wapuugotchi, empowering users to infuse their Wapuus with a unique charm that reflects their own personality and style.
-So, dive into the world of quests, earn your pearls, and let your imagination soar as you create a kaleidoscope of wonders for your cherished Wapuugotchi companions.

 ## Configure your Wapuu
 To configure your little pal, the plugin provides you with a boutique full of items which you already own or which can be exchanged for precious pearls.
 To enter the boutique click on *WapuuGotchi* in the sidebar navigation.
 You should see the customizer now.